Radiobeta

 Radiobeta.com is an Internet radio portal that allows users to create a personalized online radio experience.
-Listeners may find, listen, save, and follow any station of the world that streams through the web.
-Users may also view, save and follow their shows and events, view their comments, and comment and chat with other listeners while listening to the radio.
+Listeners may find, listen, save and follow any station in the world that streams through this web.
+Users may also view, save and follow their shows and events.
+They can also view their comments, and comment or chat with other listeners while listening to the radio.
 The service can be accessed through the web, desktop apps or mobile devices.
-Radiobeta has an app for Webmaster, which they can custom and monetize.
+Radiobeta has an app for Webmaster, which they can customize and monetize.

 Basic functions

-Radiobeta allows users to interact with the web phenomenon in several ways.
-Besides being able to search through name, location, genre, and language, users may view in real time the stations, shows and events, comments which they post on Twitter, Facebook or on Radiobeta portal.
+Radiobeta offers multiple ways for users to engage with its content.
+Besides being able to search through name, location, genre and language, users may view in real time the stations, shows and events, comments which they post on X (formerly known as Twitter), Facebook or on the Radiobeta portal.
 Listeners can chat with other listeners while they listen to the same station.
 Users may also suggest missing stations, shows or radio events, or edit the current one.

-Users may register, which is free, to administrate their radio world.
-Registered user will have a desktop where they can save, follow and manage their stations, shows, events and other listeners.
+Users may register for free.
+Registered users will have a desktop where they can save, follow and manage their stations, shows, events, and other listeners.

-Through simple and useful applications Radiobeta is striving to create a powerful online radio environment.
-Their goal is to become the first and major global radio community.

-Radiobeta app for webmaster
+Radiobeta apps

-Webmasters may add the Radiobeta app to their site in order to allow their listeners to access all radio stations from the world.
-The Radiobeta App may be customized with the webmaster logo, own ads, their Twitter or Facebook accounts, RSS feed, or any external app embedded with the proper HTML code.
+Webmasters may add the Radiobeta app to their site to allow their listeners to access radio stations from around the world.
+The Radiobeta App may be customized with the Webmaster's logo, ads, X or Facebook accounts, RSS feed, or any external app embedded with the proper HTML code.

-Facebook

-Facebook users can find Radiobeta on Facebook and become a fan to get radio news and learn about new features, promotions, and contests.
-There is a Radiobteta app for Facebook too.
+There is also a Radiobeta app for Facebook.